A Wasteful Practice…

 The Benefits of Leaf Mulching

 Mulching the leaves on your property has many advantages.
 It reduces noise and greenhouse gases, because it reduces the use of leaf blowers, but it also enhances the health of your yard by creating valuable topsoil.
-Leaf mulching also avoids the spreading dust and contaminants into the air and saves you time and money.
-It is clear, the benefits of leaf mulching are numerous:
+Leaf mulching avoids the spreading dust and contaminants into the air and saves you time and money.
+The benefits of leaf mulching are numerous.

-- Mulching reduces the safety hazard of piled up or bagged leaves on the roadsides.
+Mulching reduces the safety hazard of piled up or bagged leaves on the roadsides and saves taxpayer money for leaves pick up.

-- Mulch, when spread on garden beds, suppresses weeds and improves soil quality.
+Mulch, when spread on garden beds, suppresses weeds and improves soil quality and when it decomposes into compost, it suppresses disease.

 What is Leaf Mulching?